-1. This is a class action against Defendants, United Parcel Service of America, Inc. ("UPS"), the Administrative Committee of the UPS Retirement Plan, the Administrative Committee of the UPS Pension Plan f/k/a the Board of Trustees (the "Committees"), and the individual members of those Committees (collectively the "Defendants"), concerning the failure to pay benefits in amounts that are actuarially equivalent to a single life annuity to participants and beneficiaries receiving a joint and survivor annuity ("JSA") as required by the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1001, et seq. ("ERISA").
-By not offering JSAs that are actuarially equivalent to the single life annuities that participants earn under the UPS Retirement Plan ("Retirement Plan") and the UPS Pension Plan ("Pension Plan") (collectively the "Plans"), Defendants are causing retirees to lose part of their vested retirement benefits in violation of ERISA.
+1. This is a class action against United Parcel Service of America, Inc. ("UPS" or the "Company"), the Administrative Committee of the UPS Retirement Plan

+("Retirement Plan Committee"), and the Board of Trustees of the UPS Pension Plan ("Pension Plan Committee") (collectively, the "Defendants"), concerning the failure to pay benefits in amounts that are actuarially equivalent to a single life annuity to participants and beneficiaries receiving a joint and survivor annuity ("JSA"), as required by the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1001, et seq. ("ERISA").
+By not offering JSAs that are actuarially equivalent to the single life annuities that participants earn under the UPS Retirement Plan ("Retirement Plan") and the UPS Pension Plan ("Pension Plan") (collectively, the "Plans"), Defendants are causing retirees to lose part of their vested retirement benefits in violation of ERISA.
-2. UPS is one of the largest employers in the United States and sponsors several defined benefit pension plans for its employees.
-Under the Plans, participants earn retirement benefits in the form of a single life annuity ("SLA"), or a monthly payment for the rest of their lives when they retire.

-3. Participants in the Plans may choose to receive their benefits in forms other than an SLA, including, a JSA, which provides an annuity during the participant's life and then a percentage of that amount to the participant's beneficiary after the participant's death (available in 50%, 75%, or 100% amounts).
+- 2. UPS is one of the largest employers in the United States and sponsors several defined benefit pension plans.
+Following their establishment, the Plans have been maintained by UPS (and other entities within its control group) for the benefit of the Company's employees to help them save for retirement.
+Under the Plans, participants earn retirement benefits in the form of a single life annuity ("SLA"), or a monthly payment for the rest of their lives when they retire. - 3.
+The Plans offer participants the option of receiving their benefits in forms other than an SLA, including a number of JSAs which provide an annuity during the participant's life upon retirement, and then a certain percentage of that amount to the participant's beneficiary after the participant's death.

-4. To calculate the amounts of a JSA, actuarial assumptions are applied to determine the present value of the future payments.
-These assumptions are based on a mortality table - to predict how long the participant and beneficiary will live - and interest rates to discount the expected payments.
-The mortality table and interest rate together are used to calculate a "conversion factor" which determines the benefit amount that would be equivalent to the SLA the participant accrued.
-The present values of a JSA and the SLA must be equal for them to be "actuarially equivalent."

-5. Mortality rates have generally improved over time with advances in medicine and better collective lifestyle habits.
+- 4. ERISA mandates that JSAs must be "actuarially equivalent" to a participant's SLA, meaning that the present value of the total amounts expected to be received under the two forms of payment are equal.
+See ERISA § 205(d)(1), 29 U.S.C. § 1055(d)(1). - 5.
+To calculate a JSA benefit (i.e., the actuarial equivalent of the accrued SLA amount), certain actuarial assumptions are applied to determine the present value of the future payments.
+These assumptions are based on mortality tables to predict how long the participant and beneficiary will live and interest rates to discount the expected payments.
+The mortality tables for participants and beneficiaries and interest rate assumptions together are used to calculate a "conversion factor," which in turn determines the benefit amount that is "actuarially equivalent" to the SLA accrued by a participant of the Plans.
+The present values of a JSA and the SLA must be equal for them to be "actuarially equivalent." - 6.
+Accordingly, the actuarial assumptions used in the conversion factor determine the amount of benefits the participants and their beneficiaries receive each month under the Plans.
+Mortality rates have generally improved over time with advances in medicine and better collective lifestyle habits.
 People who retired recently are expected to live longer than those who retired in previous generations.
-Older morality tables predict that people near (and after) retirement age will die at a faster rate than current mortality tables.
+Older mortality tables predict that people near (and after) retirement age will die at a faster rate than current mortality tables.
 As a result, using an older mortality table to calculate a conversion factor decreases the present value of a JSA and - interest rates being equal - the monthly payment retirees receive.